 Like its name, the Puppy Linux desktop distribution is small and consumes less space and memory to run; which makes it one of the best lightweight and fastest Linux distro.
 The Puppy Linux comes in three different versions– one is the official Puppy distribution maintained by the Puppy Linux team, other is woof-built and the last one is unofficial Linux distros based on the Puppy and known as Puplets.
 However, the Puppy Linux distribution officially has two versions– one is based on Ubuntu and other is Slackware.
 Xenialpup and Slacko Puppy are examples of that and both are available on the Linux Puppy official website.
 So, if you have a good hand in the Ubuntu commands and an OLD computer then tries the Linux Puppy distribution based on Ubuntu 16.04.

 The approach of the Linux Puppy is very simple and most of the things are customized to run on the old computer hardware with low RAM and slow processors.
 The total size of the Puppy Linux distro is around 200MB.
-It can be downloaded in the ISO file format and can install from CD/DVD or USB along Live boot option.
+It can be downloaded in the ISO file format and can install from CD/DVD or USB along with Live boot option.

 Minimum Puppy Linuxhardware system requirements: